Entertainment & Festivals In Italy

 Christmas Eve Mass in Italy

-If in Italy during Christmas, one should consider participating in one of the many masses held throughout the country.
-Nearly every city has their own traditional mass to celebrate Christmas, but all are moving and representative of the history and passion of the Italian faith.
+If in Italy during Christmas, consider participating in one of the masses held throughout the country.
+Nearly every city has their own traditional mass to celebrate Christmas.
 One of the most popular Christmas masses is the midnight mass held by the Pope in Rome in St. Peter’s Square.
 Often reserved months in advance, tickets for this event can be hard to get, but are well worth it.

 As a world-famous travel destination that attracts millions of visitors a year, it can be easy for travelers to fill up their Italian vacation itinerary with the country’s iconic sightseeing.
 But to truly experience Italian culture, one must do as the locals do!
 And in Italy, that means celebrating local culture and history every month of the year with fun, exciting, and culturally important events and festivals.
 There is no better way to immerse oneself into the authentic world of Italy than experiencing one or more of these fantastic celebrations.